-What Makes It Great: Pumpkin and walnuts don't immediately come to mind when you think of chili, but this recipe from Pinch of Yum makes a strong case for the unusual ingredients.
-The Instant Pot gives them a hearty yet soft texture that balances out the flavors of chipotle peppers, smoked paprika, and red lentils.
+What Makes It Great: Pumpkin and walnuts don't immediately come to mind when you think of chili, but this chili recipe from Pinch of Yum makes a strong case for the unusual ingredients.
+The Instant Pot gives them a hearty, yet soft texture that balances out the flavors of chipotle peppers, smoked paprika, and red lentils.

 Quick Tip: "Serve with avocado, lime wedges, cilantro, tortilla chips, rice, cornbread…whatever you like with your chili!"
 Lindsay Mostrom says.
-"If it's too thick, you can always thin it out with additional water or broth."

 Tomato Soup With Parmesan Chickpeas

-What Makes It Great: Sometimes all you need is a big bowl of warm tomato soup for dinner, but this recipe from Peas and Crayons doesn't just settle for plain-old ingredients.
+What Makes It Great: Sometimes all you need is a big bowl of warm tomato soup for dinner, but this tomato soup recipe from Peas and Crayons doesn't just settle for plain-old ingredients.
 Minced garlic, chopped carrots, cream, and even a pinch of sugar give this bowl added depth, and there are also lemon-zested parmesan chickpeas to sprinkle on top.

 Quick Tip: "Add your cream cheese and puree using a hand-held immersion blender until fabulously smooth and bisque-like," Jenn Laughlin says.
 "You can also blend the soup, in two batches, in your blender or food processor."